Ryun1/sancho-docker-node/README.md

-# Cardano Testnet (docker) Node 🤠
+# Cardano Testnet (docker) Node Toolkit 🤠

+A simple dockerized Cardano node toolkit, for running a Cardano testnet nodes and interacting with the networks.

 **Current node version:** `10.1.3`

-A simple dockerized Cardano node toolkit, for Cardano testnets.

 ## Prerequisites